cmu-phil/py-tetrad/pytetrad/R/README.md

 ## Instructions for setting up Tetrad searches to run in R (RStudio) via Py-Tetrad

 This is a possible way of connecting Tetrad to R which we are trying out.
 If you try the instructions and have trouble, please let us know.
+The instructions will hopefully simplify in the future.

 The minimal requirements for Java and Python for this particular setup are Java 1.8+ (8+), Python 3.7+.
 Not sure the minimal requirements for RStudio and R. In any case, using the latest stable versions of all of these will work.